 Mains Road at Sunnybank is the second worst southeast Queensland road accident spot.
 In 12 months there were 102 crashes reported by AAMI insurance.
 As with all of the road accident hotspots, Mains Road experiences high traffic and fast speed limits.

 In 2011-2012, there are 89 traffic accidents reported at Gympie Road, Aspley.
 Once again, high speeds and traffic were the leading cause of the accidents.

 The Gold Coast Highway is the main road connecting the Gold Coast region, so naturally there is a lot of traffic throughout the day.
 However, it is along this road that you’ll find the fourth most dangerous road spot in southeast Queensland.
 There were 64 accidents there between 2011-2012 - more than one a week.

 The final road accident hotspot is Ipswich Road at Annerley, with around 61 accidents between 2011-2012.
 Reports have suggested that the cause for the accidents is that the traffic at the intersection at Venner Road far exceeds the traffic light configuration and timing.
-Please note: All the accident hotspots are based on claims received by AAMI insurance, the actual numbers of accidents could be significantly higher.

 While you can try to avoid motor accident hotspots this isn’t always possible - particularly as many of them are main roads.
 However, following correct safety measures you can minimise your risk of an accident.